Simon Fraser University students building a community of life-saving advocates

 Jeannie believes that there is strength in embracing their differences in bringing diverse perspectives into the club, as it serves as motivation for their donor and patient campaigns.

-Also, the club runs regular campaigns to directly advocate for patients with rare blood disorders and for marginalized populations, and to increase awareness on the importance of diversity in Canada’s stem cell registry.
+Also, the club runs regular campaigns to directly advocate for patients with rare blood disorders and for marginalized populations by partnering with Indigenous and Black organizations in the community to increase awareness on the importance of diversity in Canada’s stem cell registry.

 Now, the club is working with Canadian Blood Services to expand to SFU’s Surrey campus, where a new medical school is set to open.
 "The enthusiasm has been incredible,” says Jeannine.
-“I encourage other universities to explore untapped opportunities—there are eager volunteers everywhere!"
+“I encourage other universities to connect with local communities and explore untapped opportunities—there are eager volunteers and many beautiful partnerships waiting to be formed everywhere!"

 For student groups who are considering partnering with Canadian Blood Services, Jeannine’s message is simple: "Do it!"